 Industrial New by Chris Barnes | Aug 30, 2018 Test Your Energy Leadership Take this short quiz to get a snapshot of how your business measures up against your competition when it comes to managing energy.
 At the end, you will get feedback on where you stand, and recommendations for how to get better.
-Is there an inventory of the top 5 pieces of energy consuming equipment at each facility, and the related energy draw for each (e.g. in horse power, kW, hours/day, times of day) Somewhat known but not documented Yes No I dont knowDo your corporate strategy and performance criteria include targets for improvement in energy consumption and costs?
-Energy is not discussed as a priority area.
-Company policy speaks to need for energy conservation and savings but targets are not a performance criteria I don't know Energy Manager Executive Leadership OtherTo what extent is life-cycle energy use/cost considered in new equipment purchases?
-Full life cycle cost is calculated and used to offset difference in purchase cost between low and high efficiency equipment in purchasing decisions Somewhat Not at all/I don't know Energy Star or similar products are preferred but not required Equipment requiring upgrades or replacement is first evaluated to confirm if the size/nature of the equipment matches the business need; replacement is specified based on actual business need in conjunction with full-life cycle cost considerationDoes your site(s) forecast and verify after completion, the dollar benefits of energy efficiency or other energy management activities?
-No Yes I don't knowWho in your organization holds responsibility for managing energy usage and costs?
-I don't know Other Multi-Department Energy Team Energy Manager Executive Leadership Are the staff responsible for energy use, provided with training/information updates about energy pricing?
-I don't knowTo what extent does your business track total energy use and costs?
-Total bill cost is recorded and compared month over month, and over same time period previous year All data points from each bill are recorded each month; consumption and cost trends and variances are compared month over month, annually, and same month previous year Total bill cost is recorded and compared during budgeting processes Bills are paid when received Total bill cost is recorded and compared month over month, and over same time period previous year All data points collected (as above); consumption is compared to production values and/or other energy driversAre staff responsible for energy purchasing provided training/information updates about site-specific energy requirements?
-No I don't know Yes Your Name Your Email Your Business Name Sign up to stay informed about the rapidly changing energy sector, and how to make it work for you!
+Are the staff responsible for energy use, provided with training/information updates about energy pricing?
+Yes No I don't knowWho in your organization holds responsibility for managing energy usage and costs?
+Multi-Department Energy Team I don't know Energy Manager Executive Leadership OtherTo what extent is life-cycle energy use/cost considered in new equipment purchases?
+Full life cycle cost is calculated and used to offset difference in purchase cost between low and high efficiency equipment in purchasing decisions Somewhat Equipment requiring upgrades or replacement is first evaluated to confirm if the size/nature of the equipment matches the business need; replacement is specified based on actual business need in conjunction with full-life cycle cost consideration Energy Star or similar products are preferred but not required Not at all/I don't knowWho in your organization holds responsibility for managing energy usage and costs?
+Executive Leadership I don't know Multi-Department Energy Team Energy Manager OtherDo your corporate strategy and performance criteria include targets for improvement in energy consumption and costs?
+I don't know Company policy speaks to need for energy conservation and savings but targets are not a performance criteria Energy is not discussed as a priority area.
+Specific targets are clearly stated; executive and staff are accountable to deliver progress toward targetsDoes your site(s) forecast and verify after completion, the dollar benefits of energy efficiency or other energy management activities?
+No Yes I don't knowTo what extent does your business track total energy use and costs?
+Total bill cost is recorded and compared month over month, and over same time period previous year All data points collected (as above); consumption is compared to production values and/or other energy drivers All data points from each bill are recorded each month; consumption and cost trends and variances are compared month over month, annually, and same month previous year Bills are paid when received Total bill cost is recorded and compared during budgeting processesAre staff responsible for energy purchasing provided training/information updates about site-specific energy requirements?
+No I don't know YesIs there an inventory of the top 5 pieces of energy consuming equipment at each facility, and the related energy draw for each (e.g. in horse power, kW, hours/day, times of day) Yes I dont know Somewhat known but not documented No Your Name Your Email Your Business Name Sign up to stay informed about the rapidly changing energy sector, and how to make it work for you!
 Time is Up!